Kwirtz/novelpy/docs/source/utils.rst

 In order to use the indicators of Shibayama et al (2021) and the one on authors, it is necessary to embed the title or abstract of the document.

-.. py:function:: Embedding(self, year_variable, id_variable, references_variable, pretrain_path, time_range, title_variable = None, abstract_variable = None, keywords_variable = None, keywords_subvariable = None, abstract_subvariable = None, aut_id_variable = None, aut_pubs_variable = None, client_name = None, db_name = None)
+.. py:function:: Embedding(year_variable, id_variable, references_variable, pretrain_path, time_range, title_variable = None, abstract_variable = None, keywords_variable = None, keywords_subvariable = None, abstract_subvariable = None, aut_id_variable = None, aut_pubs_variable = None, client_name = None, db_name = None)

-    - Compute semantic centroid for each paper (abstract and title)
-    - Compute an author profile of embedded articles per year and store it for each article.
+    Compute semantic centroid for each paper (abstract and title) Compute an author profile of embedded articles per year and store it for each article.

-   :param str year_variable : Key where value is the year of publication of the document.
+   :param str year_variable: Key where value is the year of publication of the document.
-   :param str id_variable : Key where value is the id of the document.
+   :param str id_variable: Key where value is the id of the document.
-   :param range time_range : Create the embedding for papers published in the time_range.
+   :param range time_range: Create the embedding for papers published in the time_range if None it iterates on all available years.
-   :param str pretrain_path : path to the pretrain word2vec: 'your/path/to/en_core_sci_lg-0.4.0/en_core_sci_lg/en_core_sci_lg-0.4.0.
+   :param str pretrain_path: path to the pretrain word2vec: 'your/path/to/en_core_sci_lg-0.4.0/en_core_sci_lg/en_core_sci_lg-0.4.0.
-   :param str title_variable : Key where value is the title of the document.
+   :param str title_variable: Key where value is the title of the document.
-   :param str abstract_variable : Key where value is the abstract's information for the document.
+   :param str abstract_variable: Key where value is the abstract's information for the document.
-   :param str abstract_sub_variable : Key inside abstract variable where value is text of the abstract.
+   :param str abstract_sub_variable: Key inside abstract variable where value is text of the abstract.
-   :param str keywords_variable : Key where value is the keywords' information for the document.
+   :param str keywords_variable: Key where value is the keywords' information for the document.
-   :param str keywords_subvariable : Key inside keywords_variable where value is the actual keyword.
+   :param str keywords_subvariable: Key inside keywords_variable where value is the actual keyword.
-   :param str aut_id_variable : In collection author key where value is the ID of an author.
+   :param str aut_id_variable: In collection author key where value is the ID of an author.
-   :param str aut_pubs_variable : In collection author key where value is the list of document for a given author.
+   :param str aut_pubs_variable: In collection author key where value is the list of document for a given author.
-   :param str client_name : name of the MongoDB client.
+   :param str client_name: name of the MongoDB client.
-   :param str db_name : name of the MongoDB where your data is.
+   :param str db_name: name of the MongoDB

    :return: